The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Here are some powerful amps that have what it takes for jamming with a band or performing onstage.
-They are not the typical beginner amps, but if you are serious about learning guitar you may wish to skip right to good stuff.
+They are not the typical beginner amps, but if you are serious about learning guitar you may wish to skip right to the good stuff.

 - Thinking of starting out with a half stack?
 Don’t let anyone call you crazy.
-Adult beginners in particular may wish to live their dream of rock stardom with a huge amp.
+Adult beginners, in particular, may wish to live their dream of rock stardom with a huge amp.
 The coolest part is, they are all very affordable for serious beginners.